fair-research/bdbag/doc/config.md

 |*bag_metadata*|This is a list of simple JSON key-value pairs that will be written as-is to bag-info.txt.|*bag_config*
 |*bag_processes*|This is a numeric value representing the default number of concurrent processes to use when calculating checksums.|*bag_config*
 |||
-Below is a sample *bdbag.cfg* file:
+Below is a sample *bdbag.json* file:
 ```json
 {
     "bag_config": {